HaxeFlixel/flixel-docs/documentation/01_community/06-contributing.html.md

 We are built on and welcome code contributions, see the [code contributions page.](/documentation/code-contributions)

-### Donations

-You can support the core developers by giving a monthly donation via [Patreon](http://www.patreon.com/haxeflixel) or by giving a one time donation though PayPal by clicking here (INSERT PAYPAL BUTTON).

-All donations will be divided on a monthly basis amongst the [owners team](https://github.com/orgs/HaxeFlixel/members), plus two additional recipients, one for website costs, and one for community contributions.
-Funds for community contributions will accumulate until the core developers decide there is a good use for them (whether to post a bounty for a necessary feature, or to reward a particularly significant contribution).

-Samuel Batista ([gamedevsam](https://github.com/gamedevsam)) is the current HaxeFlixel treasurer.

 ### Publicize HaxeFlixel

 Help spread the word of HaxeFlixel: